Dolphin Island (film): Plot

 When Desaray Rolle, a social worker, moves to the island with her 13 year old son, Mateo, romance is soon in the air for both Jonah and Annabel.
 However, Desaray's initial report of Annabel's living conditions threatens to pull everyone apart when Carbunkle gets his hands on it.
+Meanwhile, Sheryl speaks with Annabel about her mother and her conflict with Samuel; Debrah used to work with UNICO until she met David and fell in love with him.
+Jonah was happy for them but not Samuel, as he cared more about her career than her romance and saw David as more of a threat so he tried to break them up, but Debrah refused and eventually left her parents to be with David.
+They later married, gave birth to Annabel, and opened a sea rescue center on the same island.
+Sheryl gives Annabel her mother's necklace to remind her to do what makes her happy.

-Although Jonah tries hard to explain his care for Annabel, at a court hearing, the judge awards temporary custody to Samuel and Sheryl Williams.
+Although Jonah tries hard to explain his care for Annabel, at a court hearing, Carbunkle also claims that Jonah and Desaray were having an affair earlier which undermines Jonah's credibility.
+At this point, the judge awards temporary custody to Samuel and Sheryl Williams much to the sadness of Annabel and her foster family, including Mitzy.
+But before Annabel is forced to leave, Mateo gives her his hat to remember him by.